Institutes and Centres (Category 2)

 - Bureau of Strategic Planning

-This integrated comprehensive strategy, as well as the guidelines concerning the creation of institutes and centres under the auspices of UNESCO (category 2,) and a model agreement between UNESCO and a Member State concerned, are contained in 35 C/22.
+The integrated comprehensive strategy, as well as the guidelines concerning the creation of new and renewals of existing institutes and centres under the auspices of UNESCO (category 2) as well as a model agreement between UNESCO and a Member State concerned, are contained in document 37 C/18 Part I, as presented in the DOCUMENTS box in the six official languages of the Organization.

-Further to this global strategy, all UNESCO programme sectors have also developed their own specific sector strategies on their engagement and interaction with relevant category 2 centres and institutes on specific themes.
+In accordance to this global strategy, all UNESCO programme sectors will continue to further implement their own specific sector strategies for the engagement and interaction with relevant category 2 centres and institutes on specific themes.